 "No matter how clever they are, no matter how well they understand the structures, they can only base their analysis on historical precedent.
 To be fair, how can you ask them to do more than that?" says Terri Duhon, London-based managing partner at structured finance consultancy B&B Structured Finance.

 Nonetheless, critics claim the wider spreads available on AAA-rated CDO of ABS tranches versus AAA-rated corporate bonds prove ratings on structured finance transactions are unreliable.
 In other words, the fact the market is willing to pay more for a CDO of ABS tranche than an equivalently rated corporate bond proves there is more risk in the former.
-Indeed, even before the shakeout in the US subprime mortgage market, AAA-rated CDO of ABS tranches offered average spreads of roughly 45bp - five times the average spread on AAA-rated US corporate bonds, at around 4bp.
+Indeed, even before the shakeout in the US subprime mortgage market, AAA-rated CDO of ABS tranches offered average spreads of roughly 45bp - more than 10 times the average spread on AAA-rated US corporate bonds, at around 4bp.

 "It's the free lunch thing.
 If you're seemingly being offered some free basis points, you've got to stop to consider why that is.
 The excess spread is often in exchange for a bit more risk or uncertainty," says Michael Hampden-Turner, European head of CDO research at Citi in London.

 Hampden-Turner recently looked at the ratings volatility of BBB and AAA-rated CDO tranches versus plain vanilla corporate credit.
 Using data from all of S&P's publicly rated deals from 1985-2006, the weighted average annual rating transitions were compared for tranches of CDOs and corporate credit carrying the same rating.